hilava/restart/README.md

 #Restart
-* Description: Restart is a job search site for Israelis around the world.
-Utilizing the
+* Description:
-  Israeli global network
+  Restart is a job search site for Israelis around the world.
+Utilizing the          Israeli global network.
+The app is targeting spouses who relocated to another country   due to their partner's job and are now looking for a job in a foreign country.

 * Link to app: restart-jobs.herokuapp.com

 ##Existing Features